Crypt212/obsidian-vault/MindMap/Physics Science/Heat Transfer.md

 \frac {\Delta Q}{\Delta t} = -kA\Delta T
 $$
 # Radiation
-- Referres to the process of emitting, transmitting, and receiving energy through space.
+- Refers to the process of emitting, transmitting, and receiving energy through space.
-- also the energy emitted through space.
+- Also refers to the energy emitted through space.

+## Black Body
--
+- Is th
+## Black Body Radiation